demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-blocking-settings-list
 ***
-Retreive a blocking- settings list from a selected policy.
+Retrieves a blocking-settings list from a selected policy.

 #### Base Command